DataFire/Integrations/integrations/generated/amazonaws_mediaconvert/README.md

 * Mpeg2GopSizeUnits `string` (values: FRAMES, SECONDS): Indicates if the GOP Size in MPEG2 is specified in frames or seconds.
 If seconds the system will convert the GOP Size into a frame count at run time.

 ### Mpeg2InterlaceMode
-* Mpeg2InterlaceMode `string` (values: PROGRESSIVE, TOP_FIELD, BOTTOM_FIELD, FOLLOW_TOP_FIELD, FOLLOW_BOTTOM_FIELD): Use Interlace mode (InterlaceMode) to choose the scan line type for the output. * Top Field First (TOP_FIELD) and Bottom Field First (BOTTOM_FIELD) produce interlaced output with the entire output having the same field polarity (top or bottom first). * Follow, Default Top (FOLLOw_TOP_FIELD) and Follow, Default Bottom (FOLLOW_BOTTOM_FIELD) use the same  field polarity as the source.
-Therefore, behavior depends on the input scan type. - If the source is interlaced, the output will be interlaced with the same polarity as the source (it will follow the source).
-The output could therefore be a mix of "top field first" and "bottom field first". - If the source is progressive, the output will be interlaced with "top field first" or "bottom field first" polarity, depending on which of the Follow options you chose.
+* Mpeg2InterlaceMode `string` (values: PROGRESSIVE, TOP_FIELD, BOTTOM_FIELD, FOLLOW_TOP_FIELD, FOLLOW_BOTTOM_FIELD): Use Interlace mode (InterlaceMode) to choose the scan line type for the output. * Top Field First (TOP_FIELD) and Bottom Field First (BOTTOM_FIELD) produce interlaced output with the entire output having the same field polarity (top or bottom first). * Follow, Default Top (FOLLOW_TOP_FIELD) and Follow, Default Bottom (FOLLOW_BOTTOM_FIELD) use the same field polarity as the source.
+Therefore, behavior depends on the input scan type.

 ### Mpeg2IntraDcPrecision
 * Mpeg2IntraDcPrecision `string` (values: AUTO, INTRA_DC_PRECISION_8, INTRA_DC_PRECISION_9, INTRA_DC_PRECISION_10, INTRA_DC_PRECISION_11): Use Intra DC precision (Mpeg2IntraDcPrecision) to set quantization precision for intra-block DC coefficients.
 If you choose the value auto, the service will automatically select the precision based on the per-frame compression ratio.